gpbl/react-day-picker/website/docs/api/interfaces/captionprops.md

 • **isLast**: *boolean*

-Whether the caption belongs to the last table (of numberOfMonths).
+Whether the caption belongs to the last table (when `numberOfMonths` set).